Lucky Duck (Duck food)

 Please notify me when this product is available:

-Ingredients: oats, barley, sorghum, kibbled maize, high protein pellets (soya bean meal, peas, wheat by-products (broll) and vegetable oil).
+Ingredients: Barley, whole oats, sorghum, kibbled maize, high protein pellets (soya bean meal, peas, broll, vegetable oil).

 News